-The hinge question (William, 2011) provides a check for understanding/ proficiency at a "hinge point" in a lesson.
-The hinge question is a planned question used to elicit responses that guide your next steps in planning and instruction, specifically for the next day's lesson.
+The hinge question (Wiliam, 2011) provides a check for understanding/proficiency at a "hinge point" in a lesson.
+The hinge question is a question that you plan for and use to elicit responses indicating your next step planning-wise and instructionally, with particular implications for the next day's lesson.
 Responses to hinge questions directly inform both planning and instruction.